kyleroche/kyro-nodes/README.md

 # Library Contributing Guide

 Hi!
 Welcome to Griptape Nodes.
-This is a guide to write your own nodes and node library, in order to use in our (Griptape Nodes){griptapenodes.com} platform.
+This is a guide to write your own nodes and node library, in order to use in our [Griptape Nodes](griptapenodes.com) platform.

 # Library Contributing Guide